googlefonts/colr-gradients-spec/colr-gradients-spec.md

 within the graph.
 This is not valid, however: graphs shall be acyclic.

 > **_TBD: Add reference to separate section discussing cycles (#156)._**

-Use of layers in a color glyph definition, and of the PaintColrLayers table specifically, is optional.
-While a PaintColrLayers can be used as the root of a color glyph, this is not required.
-For example, a complete color glyph definition might be comprised of a simple graph containing only glyph and basic fill tables, as illustrated in figure 5.21:

-![Complete color glyph definition without use of layers.](images/colr_color_glyph_without_layers.png)

-**Figure 5.21 Complete color glyph definition without use of layers.**

-NOTE: The PaintComposite table, in effect, also provides a limited layering structure with two layers, but with alternate compositing and blending modes, and without requiring use of the LayerV1List table.
-See 5.7.11.1.6 for details.

 **5.7.11.1.5 Transformations**